Sun Country Airlines

-Sun Country Airlines is an ultra low-cost airline in the United States.
+Sun Country Airlines is an ultra-low-cost airline in the United States.
 Based at Minneapolis–Saint Paul International Airport with headquarters on airport property, Sun Country flies to around 140 destinations in the United States, Canada, Mexico, Central America and the Caribbean.
 The airline also runs significant charter operations and operates cargo for Amazon Air.

+Allegiant Travel Company acquired Sun Country on May 13, 2026, and plans to fold all operations into the Allegiant Air brand while maintaining a significant presence at Minneapolis–St. Paul.
+Allegiant and Sun Country continue to operate separately while working toward a single operating certificate.

 History

-One version of Sun Country's early logo.
+One version of Sun Country's early logo used from 1996–2001.